UPDATE (07.03.2021): I’ve updated this post to include Nostrand Avenue subway extension options.

 This option offers several advantages in terms of capacity and coverage, such as new service in parts of Manhattan and Brooklyn underserved by existing subways; however, it also has several drawbacks.
 Aside from the most obvious one – cost – Option 3 would not provide meaningful relief to the Lexington Avenue line (4/5 trains) since most riders would likely transfer at Eastern Parkway.
 In my view, the 8th Avenue local is not the best choice for the full-length Utica Avenue subway; however, it could work in a four-track scenario.

-As of 04.12.2021, I am leaning toward Option 1 as “Phase 1” for near-term improvement, and a modified version of Option 3 as “Phase 2” for long-term improvement.
+As of 07.03.2021, I am still leaning toward Option 1 for the Utica Avenue subway.
 Option 1 balances cost with expanded subway coverage, and does not preclude future expansion.
-In the future, a branch of SAS should serve the full-length Utica Avenue subway to provide meaningful relief to the Lexington Avenue line and expand subway coverage.
+In the future, a branch of SAS could serve the full-length Utica Avenue subway to provide meaningful relief to the Lexington Avenue line and expand subway coverage.
 I’ll discuss this further in a future post.

 In my next post, I’ll circle back to point 1 – enhance – to address some low-hanging fruit I forgot to mention previously.
 Until next time!